Chart Color Schemes

 Ormeau (West) - Yatala has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 34 projects that may affect the region.
-Notable initiatives include Stockland Kinma Valley (formerly Lendlease), Ormeau M1 Eastern Service Road Upgrade, Ormeau Residential Development, and Ormeau Goldmine Road and Lahrs Road Intersection Upgrade.
-The following list details those most likely to be relevant.
+Area infrastructure significantly influences local performance.
+AreaSearch identified 35 projects potentially impacting the area.
+Notable projects include Stockland Kinma Valley (formerly Lendlease), Ormeau Residential Development, Ormeau M1 Eastern Service Road Upgrade, and Ormeau Goldmine Road and Lahrs Road Intersection Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.